 Immersive Combat Mode

-Immersive Combat Mode cleans up the Guild Wars 2 interface and allows you to rebind your mouse buttons when the game's Action Camera is active.
+Immersive Combat Mode cleans up the Guild Wars 2 interface.
+On Windows versions before Creators Update it additionally allows you to rebind your mouse buttons when the game's Action Camera is active.

 Versions predating Action Camera keep the right mouse button down automatically in an attempt to achieve the same thing, but that functionality is now redundant and was removed in version 2.0.

 Warning: Modifying Guild Wars 2 through any third party tools is completely unsupported by ArenaNet and NCSoft.
 If anything breaks, do not contact support for help; there's nothing they can do about it.
 See also: ArenaNet's official stance.

 Warning: If you use Immersive Combat Mode, it's at your own risk.
 I've done my best to ensure it doesn't cause any problems, but there are no guarantees.

 If you are updating from a 1.x version to a 2.x version, first delete all old ICM-related files in your Guild Wars 2 folder.

 Unpack the zip file directly into to the Guild Wars 2 game folder.
 ICM.exe and all other files should be in the same folder as GW2.exe.

 Open ICM Config.txt to change key bindings and UI hiding.